-- If you have the option, always “Save for web” which will give your image a web-friendly resolution.
+- Resolution for web images: If you have the option, always “Save for web” which will give your image a web-friendly resolution.

-What do you do if your file size is too large for your website?
+What do you do if your image is too big for your website?

 - Resize the image.
-If your photo is 5000 pixels wide, you can easily resize it to 1200 pixels wide, or even smaller depending on how you plan to use it on your site.
+If your photo is 5000 pixels wide, you can easily resize it to 2000 pixels wide, 1200 pixels wide, or even smaller depending on how you plan to use it on your website.
 This will significantly reduce the file size.
 When you resize, make sure to keep the proportions the same so you don’t distort your image.

 - Reduce the resolution.
-Photo programs like Pixlr and Canva will automatically reduce your image resolution to a “web-friendly” size (72dpi and 92dpi, respectively).
-You can do this in PhotoShop too with the ‘save for web’ option.
+Most photo programs will automatically compress your image resolution to a “web-friendly” size (72dpi and 92dpi, respectively).
+You can do this in Photoshop too with the ‘save for web’ option.
 You can also “Save As” in many photo programs and then adjust the quality level from there.

-- Run your image through a free program like TinyPNG or TinyJPG.
+- Compress your image with a free program like TinyPNG or TinyJPG.
 Both will significantly reduce your file size without interfering with the quality.

-4. Make images the same style and size
+4. Make images the same size and style

 In the first one, taken from our make-believe “Make-Believe Coffee” website, the photos are all different dimensions.
 One is oriented vertically, while the others are horizontal.
-This makes the page look a little disorganized.
-Resizing them within Jimdo won’t really help because the proportions will still be off (i.e. if you make them all the same width, their heights will still be different).
+This makes the page look disorganized.

-In the next example, I used the Preview program on my Mac to crop each photo to a more uniform 1000×760 pixels (you can also use a tool like Pixlr to crop).
-The top photo of the bright white coffee mug sort of felt out of place, so I replaced it with one that was similar in style and color to my two other photos.
-I also experimented with Pixlr’s effects and put in a subtle overlay over each photo (sort of like an Instagram filter) to give them a more consistent look.
-Once I had them all the same size and style, I uploaded them into a Columns element on my website.
+In the next example, I cropped each photo to a more uniform 1000×760 pixels.
+The top photo of the bright white coffee mug felt out of place, so I replaced it with one that was similar in style and color to my two other photos.
+I also experimented with the image filters in Jimdo and put in a subtle overlay over each photo (sort of like an Instagram filter) to give them a more consistent look.

-Since the photos are all the same size and oriented the same way, they all fit perfectly in one column, with my text in another.
+Since the photos are all the same size and oriented the same way, they all fit perfectly in one column, with my paragraphs in another.
 No adjustments or guesswork needed!

 5. Name the image file correctly to help your SEO

 Most people don’t think much about their file names.
-They may call a photo “Photo1.jpg” or “Screen Shot 2015-06-02 at 3.41.15 PM”.
-If this sounds familiar, take a moment to rename your files before you upload them to your website.
+They may call a photo “Photo1.jpg” or “Screen Shot 2021-06-02 at 3.41.15 PM”.
+If this sounds familiar, take a moment to rename your images before you upload them to your website.
 Why?
-Because doing so will give your SEO a boost.
+Because doing so makes your photos easier to manage.
+Depending on where the images appear online, it can also give your SEO a boost.

-Note: On Jimdo websites, your image files will automatically be renamed to match your Alternative Text (see below), with hyphens added instead of spaces.
-This means that you don’t have to rename all the files on your website—just update your alternative text.
+Note: On Jimdo websites, you don’t have to rename all the files on your website—just update your Alt Text (see below).

 6. Fill out your captions and alternative text

-Once people upload an image into a Photo element, they often forget to fill out the additional information.
+Once people upload an image to their website, they often forget to fill out the additional information.
 But just like the file name, this info gives you some added SEO juice.

 Alt tags (or alternative text) won’t be visible to your average visitor, but they give search engines a basic idea of what each image is about.
 So once you’ve added an image to your site, be sure to fill in the Alternative Text field with a phrase that describes what the photo is showing, preferably with a targeted keyword.
-(Alternative text also helps visually impaired visitors navigate your site with audio-based software, so it’s a nice way to improve your website’s accessibility.)
-If you’re posting a graphic or a photo with text over it, your alternative text can just be a repeat of what that text or title says.
-Here are a few more tips on writing good alt tags.
+(Alternative text also helps visually impaired visitors navigate your site with audio-based software, so it’s a nice way to improve website accessibility.)

-File names and Alternative Text are especially important for the SEO of product pages.
-If it makes sense, also add a caption to your image, since people tend to read photo captions more than anything else.
+If it makes sense, also add a caption to your image, since people read photo captions more than other website text.

-Note: Filling in Alt text, file names, and captions is good for SEO, but don’t try to keyword stuff.
-You just want to accurately describe an image in plain English—adding irrelevant or repetitive keywords will get you penalized by the search engine deities.
+Note: Filling in alt tags, names, and captions is good for SEO, but don’t try to keyword stuff.
+You just want to accurately describe an image in plain language—adding irrelevant or repetitive keywords will get you penalized by the search engine.

 7. Put the image near relevant text

 Choose images that are related to what the text is saying, rather than something completely out-of-the-blue.
-An image that is surrounded by relevant text (with related keywords) will rank better.
+An image that is surrounded by relevant information (with related keywords) will rank better.

 This tip also helps you avoid stock photo cliches.
 If your website is about education, you don’t get any SEO boost from having a photo of an apple.
-Photos of teachers, students, and classrooms, though, will be more interesting for readers and more relevant to your subject matter.
+Photos of teachers, students, and classrooms will be more interesting for readers and more relevant to your subject matter.

 So let’s look at these rules with an example from my Make-Believe Coffee website.
 I found a photo of a coffee mug on Unsplash.
-When I downloaded it, the file name was “fN6hZMWqRHuFET5YoApH_StBalmainCoffee.jpg” and it was 2509 x 1673 pixels.
-Its file size was 586KB.
+When I downloaded it, the name was “fN6hZMWqRHuFET5YoApH_StBalmainCoffee.jpg” and it was 2509 x 1673 pixels.
+Its size was 586KB.
 Not terrible, but still much larger than I need for just displaying as a small photo on my web page.
-So to optimize this image, I would do the following:
+So for better image optimization, I would do the following:

-- Rename the file to something that makes more sense.
+- Rename the image to something that makes more sense.
 Maybe something like make-believe-coffee-cappuccino.jpg

-- Use a tool like Pixlr to resize and crop it to the size I want.
+- Use a photo tool to resize and crop the image to the size I want.
 For this example I chose 1000×760.
 If you wanted a square you could do 1000×1000.

 - Make sure it’s the right file size.
-Once I cropped it to the size I wanted and downloaded it from Pixlr, the file size was 117KB—perfect!
+Once I cropped it to the size I wanted and downloaded it from the photo editor, the file size was 117KB—perfect!

-- Upload it to the website using a Photo element, and don’t forget to fill out the Alt Text!
+- Upload it to your website, and don’t forget to fill out the Alt Text!
 I also added a caption for good measure.

-Even though this checklist might seem like a lot, especially if you’re uploading a lot of images, you’ll get faster and faster once you get used to the process. (and you might bookmark this page so you can refer back to it).
+Even though this checklist might seem like a lot, it’ll get faster once you’re used to the process (and you might bookmark this page so you can refer back to it).